 Drug Abuse Resistance Education - D.A.R.E.

-Vann introduces himself to the students during the program’s first week and tells them a little about his job as a police officer.
+Maness introduces himself to the students during the program’s first week and tells them a little about his job as a police officer.
 Students learn that the police do more than arrest and write tickets.
 Police help others.
 That’s why most officers choose this profession.
-Vann tells the students that he’s no different than they are – except for the polyester suit and badge.
+Maness tells the students that he’s no different than they are – except for the polyester suit and badge.
 Students learn that they can relate to police officers and see them as more than just a uniform.

 Lessons focus on the dangers of alcohol, tobacco, marijuana, and other drugs, and how students can say “No!” to each of them.
 Students are taught how companies use advertising to entice young people to try their products.
 Students learn how to be confident when refusing drugs and are reminded of the many, many drug-free activities in which they can participate rather than use.
 Each school has a D.A.R.E. graduation or “culmination” ceremony, during which students hear a guest speaker and awards are presented.